ietf/Moderators/sop.md

 ### Immediate escalation in egregious cases

 In cases where postings contain egregious language, the Moderators team has the discretion to skip level 0 and go straight to level 1 or 2.
-For example, a posting that says "I'm coming to murder you and your family" would warrant an immediate escalation to level 2.

 ## Finding a more specific forum